oneapi-src/computational-fluid-dynamics/README.md

 In this section, we illustrate the benchmarking results comparing the Intel-optimized libraries vs the stock alternative(s).

-1. Training a Tensorflow model using v2.10.0 (w/ oneDNN optimiations) compared to v2.8.0 (w/o oneDNN optimizations)
+1. Training a TensorFlow model using v2.10.0 (w/ oneDNN optimizations) compared to v2.8.0 (w/o oneDNN optimizations)

 ![tensorflow_training](assets/tensorflow_training.png)

-2. Inference using a Tensorflow model (FP32 and INT8 quantized) using v2.10.0 (w/ oneDNN optimiations) compared to v2.8.0 (w/o oneDNN optimizations)
+2. Inference using a TensorFlow model (FP32 and INT8 quantized) using v2.10.0 (w/ oneDNN optimiations) compared to v2.8.0 (w/o oneDNN optimizations)

 ![tensorflow_inference](assets/tensorflow_inference.png)

 ## **Key Takeaways and Discussion**

 From the reference solution, we can see that we see a speedup in performance in both training and inference.
-For training, using Tensorflow v2.10.0 with oneDNN optimizations offers up to **2.31x** speedup over using v2.8.0 without oneDNN optimizations for models trained over 5 epochs.
+For training, using TensorFlow v2.10.0 with oneDNN optimizations offers up to **2.31x** speedup over using v2.8.0 without oneDNN optimizations for models trained over 5 epochs.
 For inference, we get a speedup of up to **1.57x**.
 If we quantize the FP32 model to an INT8 version using INC, the inference speedup increases to up to **2.67x**.

 **Accuracy:** For fluid flow profiling, there is no denying that the accuracy of the results is a critical aspect for design considerations.
 Hence for an AI solution which approximates the results, the trade-off between the loss in accuracy and the speedup in model training/inference should be examined carefully before adoption.
 In this reference solution, there are two sources of accuracy loss:
   1. Using an AI based model instead of a numerical solution which is the main premise of our offering